Nippon Screw Weight System: Features

-The NSWS is compact, weighs 120kg, and has wheels, making it suitable for ground measurement in crowded residential areas.
+The NSWS is compact, weighs 120 kg, and has wheels, making it suitable for ground measurement in crowded residential areas.
 It costs much less than the conventional SPT test and triaxial compression test.

 NSWS can measure very soft zones, converted N-value of zero in the ground that had been considered difficult.
-It has 1.08cm interval.SPT conducts the test every 50cm, and 30cm interval out of 50cm is tested so the rest, 20cm, is not measured; that means 40% of an entire hole is unknown.
+It has 1.08 cm interval.SPT conducts the test every 50 cm, and 30 cm interval out of 50 cm is tested so the rest, 20 cm, is not measured; that means 40% of an entire hole is unknown.
 NSWS does not suffer from such a limitation.